Why Hire Dan?

 I rewrote their copy, and more than tripled their conversions.
+Instead of averaging ten good leads a day, they averaged more than thirty.
 No expensive second campaign needed.

 And the best part for my client?
 They paid me once (about $2,000 for their 11 page site).
-The rest of the year, they reaped that extra business for free.
+The rest of the year (and years after), they reaped that extra business for free.
 I made them a literal fortune.

 I do this all – the – time.

 - I do it for letters, e-mails, and other marketing collateral.

 - I even do it for things that don’t have a traditional ROI, like an employee handbook or process instructions.